30-Year-Old Defenseman – Montreal Canadiens

 Jordie Benn Contract Information:

-Signed a three-year deal with the Stars in July of 2013.
+Signed a three-year contract extension with the Stars in June of 2016.

 To instantly reveal our fantasy analysis of every player – including Jordie Benn – simply subscribe now.